se-tuebingen/oopsla-2022-artifact/index.md

   println("Hello World!")
 }
 ```
-The editor comes with basic support for System C, maybe try hovering over `println`.
+The editor comes with basic support for System C -- try hovering over `println`!

 You can also modify the program and then click _typecheck and run_ again to run the typechecker.
 Alternatively, in the editor you can also use the keybinding `<CTRL+Enter>` on Windows or `<CMD+Enter>` on MacOS.